zwjtech/dba/hybridDB/HybridDB时间戳异常.md

 mysql> create table t1 (id int,time timestamp not null default '0000-00-00 00:00:00');
 Query OK, 0 rows affected (0.05 sec)

-mysql> insert into t1 values (1),(2);
-ERROR 1136 (21S01): Column count doesn't match value count at row 1 mysql> insert into t1 values set id=1;
+mysql> insert into t1 set id=1;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'set id=1' at line 1 mysql> insert into t1 set id=1;
 Query OK, 1 row affected (0.01 sec)